Bevan Spencer von Einem: Murder of Richard Kelvin

+Von Einem allowed police to take hair and blood samples, as well as carpet fibres and other materials for testing.
+Forensic investigators were able to match the many fibres found on Kelvin's clothing to those taken from von Einem's home, along with hairs found which matched those belonging to him.
+Forensics also determined that Kelvin was murdered between 8 July and 11 July 1983 and was dumped at the airstrip no later than the 11th.
+With sufficient evidence to indicate that Kelvin was at von Einem's home around the time of his death, police arrested and charged von Einem with murder on 3 November 1983.
+Von Einem still denied ever coming into contact with Kelvin.

 The committal hearing to determine if there was sufficient evidence for von Einem to stand trial for murder began on 20 February 1984.
-Faced with irrefutable evidence from prosecutors that Kelvin had been in his company, von Einem suddenly changed his story to answer that evidence, and admitted that he had been in contact with Kelvin on the night of 5 June 1983.
+Faced with irrefutable evidence from prosecutors that Kelvin had been in his company, von Einem chose to amend his initial statement and admitted that he had been in contact with Kelvin on the night of 5 June 1983.
 Von Einem said that he was driving along O'Connell Street in North Adelaide looking for a parking spot in order to buy some fish and chips for dinner.
 While looking for a parking spot in a side street, von Einem said that he had nearly run over Kelvin as he jogged in from his side.
 Von Einem stated he thought Kelvin had bisexual tendencies and said that the two of them then had a conversation about problems Kelvin had been having at school, and Kelvin willingly got into the car and they drove to von Einem's home.
 This answered the question of how fibres from von Einem's carpet had got onto Kelvin's clothes.
 To answer evidence about how fibres from von Einem's bed had come to be on Kelvin's clothes, von Einem stated that the two of them had sat on his bed and played with the large gold harp which he kept in his bedroom.
-Police previously did see this harp in his room when they seized the drugs.
 Finally, to answer evidence about how fibres from von Einem's cardigan had got onto Kelvin, von Einem stated that he had put his arm around Kelvin and hugged him because Kelvin was upset about how his peers had been bullying him at school.
 With all the fibres being accounted for with his new story, von Einem concluded his statement by saying that Kelvin had stayed for two hours before von Einem dropped him off in the Adelaide CBD near the Royal Adelaide Hospital and gave Kelvin $20 to pay for a taxi home.